 - What are the causes of infertility?

-The causes of infertility vary from person to person.
-The most common causes of infertility are
+The reasons for infertility vary from person to person.
+The most common causes of infertility are:

 - A woman's age